Skip to contents

 Click the gear icon next to your username in the sidebar.

-Settings dialog showing folder configuration options.
+Settings dialog showing folder paths, classification threshold toggle, annotation storage, and import/export options.
 Click to enlarge.

 Setting Description Example

-Classification Folder Where your CSV/MAT classifications are /ifcb/classified/
+Classification Folder Where your CSV/H5/MAT classifications are /ifcb/classified/

-ROI Data Folder Where your IFCB raw files are /ifcb/raw/
+ROI/PNG Data Folder IFCB raw files or extracted PNG sample folders /ifcb/raw/

-PNG Output Folder Where images will be organized /ifcb/png/
+PNG Output Folder Where images will be organized by class /ifcb/png/

 Step 2: Set Up Your Class List